shaan15/PrecogTask/README.md

 Interactive and dynamic graphs have been made using highcharts.

 - templates
-Contains the main html file - display.html.
+Contains the html files.

 - Static
- Contains the javascript files for the 4 graphs.
+ Contains the javascript file.

 SETUP